eliabefranca/eliabot/README.md

 ## Termux

 You can run this bot on Android with [Termux](<[termux](https://play.google.com/store/apps/details)>).
-You need wget, if you don't have you can install it by running:
+You need `wget`, if you don't have you can install it by running:

 ```bash
 pkg install wget